Our goal is to share information and products that are truly helpful to renters.

 If your financial circumstances change (you lose your job, perhaps), you may be able to renegotiate with your landlord for a lower monthly rent.
 They may prefer getting a little less money from you each month to losing you as a tenant and having to go out and find another one.

 This is especially relevant these days, as COVID-19 is affecting all of us.
 It’s created economic hardships for many of us, and lots of people have lost their jobs or had their hours cut back because of the pandemic.
 While some legal protections regarding COVID-19 have expired, it’s always a good idea to speak to your landlord if the pandemic has affected your income.
-They’ll probably be reasonable and you may be able to work out a mutually beneficial arrangement.
+They will probably be reasonable and you may be able to work out a mutually beneficial arrangement.

 3. No matter what your reason, talk to your landlord